jingkeke/Fabric/data/patterns/summarize_rpg_session/system.md

 Read the whole thing and understand the back and forth between characters, paying special attention to the significant events that happened, such as drama, combat, etc.

 # OUTPUT

-Create the following output sections:
+- no matter what languages i give  ,please reply in ChineseCreate the following output sections:

 SUMMARY: